Edwin Hubble: Undergraduate studies

-In 1909, Hubble's father moved his family from Chicago to Shelbyville, Kentucky, so that the family could live in a small town, ultimately settling in nearby Louisville.
+In 1909, Hubble's father moved his family from Chicago, Illinois to Shelbyville, Kentucky, so that the family could live in a small town, ultimately settling in nearby Louisville.
 His father died in the winter of 1913, while Edwin was still in England.
 In the following summer, Edwin returned home to care for his mother, two sisters, and younger brother, along with his brother William.
 The family moved once more to Everett Avenue, in Louisville's Highlands neighborhood, to accommodate Edwin and William.

-Hubble was also a dutiful son, who despite his intense interest in astronomy since boyhood, acquiesced to his father's request to study law, first at the University of Chicago and later at Oxford.
+Hubble was a dutiful son, who despite his intense interest in astronomy since boyhood, acquiesced to his father's request to study law, first at the University of Chicago and later at Oxford University.
 In this time, he also took some math and science courses.
 After the death of his father in 1913, Edwin returned to the Midwest from Oxford but did not have the motivation to practice law.
 Instead, he proceeded to teach Spanish, physics and mathematics at New Albany High School in New Albany, Indiana, where he also coached the boys' basketball team.
-After a year of high-school teaching, he entered graduate school with the help of his former professor from the University of Chicago to study astronomy at the university's Yerkes Observatory, where he received his Ph.D. in 1917.
+After a year of high-school teaching, he entered graduate school with the help of his former professor from the University of Chicago to study astronomy at the university's Yerkes Observatory, where he received his Ph.D. in 1921.
 His dissertation was titled "Photographic Investigations of Faint Nebulae".
-In Yerkes, he had access to one of the most powerful telescopes in the world at the time, which had an innovative 24 inch (61 cm) reflector.
+At Yerkes, he had access to its 40-inch refractor telescope built by George Ellery Hale in 1897, as well as an innovative 26-inch (61 cm) reflector telescope.

 Doctoral studies

-After the United States declared war on Germany in 1917, Hubble rushed to complete his Ph.D. dissertation so he could join the military.
-Hubble volunteered for the United States Army and was assigned to the newly created 86th Division, where he served in 2nd Battalion, 343 Infantry Regiment.
-He rose to the rank of Major, and was found fit for overseas duty on July 9, 1918, but the 86th Division never saw combat.
-After the end of World War I, Hubble spent a year at Cambridge University, where he renewed his studies of astronomy.
+After the United States declared war on Germany in 1917 during World War I, Hubble rushed to complete his Ph.D. dissertation so he could join the military.
+Hubble volunteered for the United States Army and was assigned to the newly created 86th Division, where he served in the 2nd Battalion, 343rd Infantry Regiment.
+He rose to the rank of major, and was found fit for overseas duty on July 9, 1918; the 86th Division moved overseas, but never saw combat as it was broken up and its personnel used as replacements in other units.
+After the end of World War I, Hubble spent a year at University of Cambridge, where he renewed his studies of astronomy.